lglsj666/MIE1077-Delivery-Robot/README.md

 # Deliver Master: Indoor Restaurant Delivery Robot

 ## Overview
-This project, developed as part of **MIE1077**, proposes an autonomous indoor restaurant delivery robot designed to address labour shortages and improve service quality in Canadian urban restaurants.
+This project, developed as part of UofT course **MIE1077**, proposes an autonomous indoor restaurant delivery robot designed to address labour shortages and improve service quality in Canadian urban restaurants.
 The system integrates natural language understanding, action planning, object detection, navigation, and precise pick-and-place operations within a simulated 3D restaurant environment.
+This project is based on [pal-tiago robot](https://docs.google.com/presentation/d/1bCcY7AFAmbktMcgvld7WufuGaBtqRXFj/edit?usp=sharing&ouid=114492464970792931615&rtpof=true&sd=true), and all the packages and files in this repository are developed by RUIWU LIU independently apart from pal-tiago robot.

 ## Problem Statement
 Growing restaurant demand in cities like Toronto and Vancouver requires efficient service solutions despite staffing constraints.